ZuraArabidze/DesignPatterns/README.md

 - When you have a complex network of interactions between objects.
 - To reduce coupling between objects.
 - To make components easier to reuse in other systems.

+## Memento Pattern

+**Intent**:
+Capture and externalize an object’s internal state without violating encapsulation, so it can be restored later.

+**Real-world analogy**:
+Think about the **Undo feature in text editors**.
+Every time you type, the editor saves a snapshot (memento).
+When you hit "Undo," the editor restores the text to a previous snapshot.
+You don’t need to know how the text is stored internally — the editor just restores it.

+**When to use it**:
+- You need **undo/redo** functionality.
+- You want to **checkpoint system states** and roll back when needed.
+- You want to preserve **encapsulation** — the caretaker (history manager) should not depend on the object’s internal state.